Zubair's 'objectionable' tweet of 2018 led to Twitter storm with 'hate' speeches: Delhi Police | Law-Order

 - India

-A day after fact-checking website Alt News co-founder Mohammad Zubair was arrested by the Delhi Police, officials said on Tuesday that his ''objectionable tweet of 2018 led to a Twitter storm with hate speeches, detrimental to communal harmony''.
+A day after fact-checking website Alt News co-founder Mohammed Zubair was arrested, the Delhi Police said on Tuesday that his ''objectionable tweet of 2018 led to a Twitter storm with hate speeches, detrimental to communal harmony''.

 Zubair was arrested by the Delhi Police on Monday for allegedly hurting religious sentiments through one of his tweets posted in 2018, officials said.